-Reschedule and Unschedule a Dataflow
+Schedule a Dataflow

 After you run a dataflow job for the first time, it runs on a daily schedule, by default.
-You can change the time of the daily schedule or schedule it to run on an hourly interval.
+You can schedule by hour, week, or month, on specific days of the week or dates in the month.
 You might change the schedule to ensure that the data is available by a particular time or to run the job during non-business hours.
 You can also unschedule a dataflow.

-- 1. In Wave Analytics, click the gear icon (2) and then click Data Manager.
+- In Analytics, click the gear icon () and then click Data Manager.
 The data manager opens on the Monitor tab, with the Jobs view selected by default. - 2.
-Select Dataflow View.
+Click the Dataflows & Recipes tab.